Tnp-Kcr/php-detail/README.md

 # php-detail
-Making a web page using php.
+Creating a web page with php.
+Including making data tables with sql.